 They were yet at a considerable distance from home when they heard shouts ringing among the rocks before them, and saw one or two dark figures moving among the snow in the plain.
 The young men answered the shouts, and made signals, the most conspicuous they could devise.
 The merchants at once became exceedingly inquisitive about the exact situation of Paul's abode; and having learned it, were suddenly in far too great a hurry to go any farther.
 As for the promised payment, the sportsmen were welcome to the dogs, unless indeed they would give their arrows and a rifle, and the game they carried, in consideration of the loss.
-Paul sighed over his valuable new arrows, Taddeus over his over his valuable new arrows, Taddeus over his only rifle, and both over the skins which they only ritte, and both over the skins which they were conveying home to be made money of, and which they had managed to retain with that view through the whole adventure.
+Paul sighed over his valuable new arrows, Taddeus over his only rifle, and both over the skins which they were conveying home to be made money of, and which they had managed to retain with that view through the whole adventure.
 They could not refuse, however, considering what the martyred dogs had done for them; so they surrendered their goods, and returned from this memorable sporting expedition much poorer than they set out; and the merchants retired precipitately in the opposite direction.